quai20/TOOTSEA/docs/README.md

 # Installation

-The installation of this toolbox could be directly achieved by downloading this repositories and run "startup_req" from main directory
+The installation of this toolbox could be directly achieved by downloading this repositories and run "startup_tootsea" from main directory
 Matlab 2015 was used to develop this tool.
 Some functions use the "signal processing toolbox", but they're also working (slightly differently) without it.

 # Introduction